A86562U/LuoguAutoPunch/README.md

 # LuoguAutoPunch
-To help you punch automatically in luogu
+To help you punch automatically in luogu.